Fine Artist

-Fine Artist is a raster graphics editor program created by Microsoft Kids in 1993.
-Using this program, it is possible to create paintings.
-The interface and environment is especially targeted towards children and is set in Imaginopolis with the main helper being a character known as McZee.
-Fine Artist was announced by Microsoft on 7 December 1993 and was released in 1994.
-It ran on both MS-DOS 3.2 and the Windows 3.1 operating system.
-A version for Apple Macintosh was also released.
-Fine Artist is discontinued, but can still be acquired from online stores and auction websites such as eBay.

-The program took place in McZee's home of Imaginopolis and had several levels of a building each with a different topic (e.g. one for creating new images, one as a gallery of existing images).
-The design of the program was very similar to that of its sister program Creative Writer.
-The program runs full screen and creates an all-inclusive environment.
+Fine Artist is a raster graphics editor published by Microsoft under their Microsoft Kids portfolio.
+The editor allows the user to create paintings using a variety of brushes and stamps.
+The interface and environment is especially targeted towards children and is set in Imaginopolis, with a character named McZee acting as a virtual assistant.
+The editor's interface uses levels of a building as a visual metaphor each of the software's different features (e.g. one for creating new images, one as a gallery of existing images).
+The design of the program was very similar to that of its sister program Creative Writer, which was a word processor.
+The program runs exclusively in full screen, creating an all-inclusive environment.